Visual defect that causes difficulty viewing near objects, while distant objects are easily focused on.

 Topography-guided ablation is a technology used to map the surface of the cornea to provide the patient with a procedure that is customized to their specific vision correction needs.

-King LASIK helps patients experience top-quality medical care with superior results.
+King LASIK helps patients experience top-quality medical care with life-changing results.
 Contact our conveniently located centre today to learn more about laser eye surgery or to schedule a consultation with a doctor in your area.